mazen1998m/Muslim.AssemblyHelper-v-2.4.0.0/README.md

 #### Return Value

-The method returns the assembly that contains the specified type or the assembly representing the currently executing code.
+The method returns the Assembly that contains the specified type or the Assembly of the currently executing code if the type is null.
+If there are any of the exceptions listed in the Exceptions section, they will be returned Assembly of the currently executing code

 #### Exceptions

 The method may throw the following exceptions:

-- SecurityException: Thrown when there is a security error.
-- TypeLoadException: Thrown when a type cannot be loaded.
-- ReflectionTypeLoadException: Thrown when there is an error loading types.
-- FileNotFoundException: Thrown when the assembly file is not found.
-- BadImageFormatException : Thrown when assembly is not a valid assembly or assembly is targeted for a different version of the runtime.
-- FileLoadException : Thrown when the assembly is found but cannot be loaded due to an error in the file format or a mismatch in the processor architecture.
+- SecurityException
+- TypeLoadException
+- ReflectionTypeLoadException
+- FileNotFoundException
+- FileLoadException
+- BadImageFormatException
+- InvalidOperationException

 #### Examples